 I. The Young Investigator Grant

 This award is available to promising investigators within ten years after receiving the Ph.D.
 The basic award has a bottom line figure of $20,000 per year for each of two years.
 Awards cover the direct costs of up to two months of summer salary per year plus fringes, a small amount for travel and expenses, and a university payment in lieu of indirect cost of 15% of the direct costs.
 Subject to the same 15% in lieu of indirect, a Young Investigator proposal may also request graduate student support (other than tuition) not to exceed $5,000 (including fringe and direct costs) per student per year, as well as limited funds for computer equipment, as long as the total costs of the project fall within $20,000.
-During the same period of time, research by a Young Investigator cannot be supported by another government funding agency.
+In addition, we reiterate the condition listed under `General Restrictions’ above that a Young Investigator cannot also be supported by another U.S. government funding agency.
 Please see the Sample Young Investigator's Budget Page for more information.

 II.
 The Standard Grant

 This type of grant has been in place since the inception of the NSA MSP in 1987.
-However, starting this year several significant changes in this award will go into effect.
-First, the Standard Grant will be awarded for one (1) year only.
-Also, the total budget for a Standard Grant shall be limited to $40,000, a bottom line figure that shall comprise (at most) one month of summer salary support, including fringe benefits, graduate student and/or postdoc support, miscellaneous expenses for travel, supplies, etc. and all indirect costs.
-In the case of Standard Grants jointly submitted by two or more PIs, the $40,000 limit shall apply to each PI; thus, a proposal submitted jointly by two PIs will have a budget not to exceed $80,000, etc.
+For the last two years, we have been adjusting to continual tightening of our budget, and we are still experimenting with ways to balance the financial demands of awards with dwindling resources.
+Last year, our strategy for dealing with this issue was to limit the Standard Grant to one year only.
+This year, we will go back to awarding the Standard Grant for two years, but we will accept proposals for Standard Grants only every other year, beginning with this year.
+The total budget for a Standard Grant shall be limited to $40,000 per year, a bottom line figure that shall comprise (at most) one month of summer salary support, including fringe benefits, graduate student and/or postdoc support, miscellaneous expenses for travel, supplies, etc. and all indirect costs.
+In the case of Standard Grants jointly submitted by two or more PIs, the $40,000 limit shall apply to each PI; thus, a proposal submitted jointly by two PIs will have a budget not to exceed $80,000 per year, etc.

 Awards in this category include support for no more than one month of summer salary for the principal investigator (PI) and miscellaneous expenses for supplies, travel, etc. The Standard Grant may also include financial support for a named graduate student who is working with the principal investigator toward a degree in addition to one postgraduate assistant.
 The PI can request up to $7,000 each for these individuals to include fringes and indirect costs, but their summer support cannot exceed two summer months.
 In this case, in addition to describing the proposed research, the individual should list the names of any graduate students who have received degrees under his or her direction in the last ten years.
 An applicant for a Standard Grant may not also submit a proposal for a Young Investigator Grant.
 Any Young Investigator proposal that is in substantial violation of the program description in I above will be considered a Standard Grant proposal.
 The section entitled Budget provides additional information concerning budgets.
-During the same period of time, research by a Standard Investigator cannot be supported by another government funding agency.
+In addition, we reiterate the condition listed under `General Restrictions’ above that a holder of a Standard Grant cannot also be supported by another U.S. government funding agency.
 See also the Sample Standard Grant Budget Page for more details.